 Indeed, there is still a lack of proven research about the health benefits of alkaline water.
 But various proponents claim that various benefits of drinking alkaline water:

-- Alkaline water has ultra-hydrating properties versus normal water.
-This can be very helpful for people who work out each day and need to drink lots of water to nourish their bodies.
+Alkaline water has ultra-hydrating properties compared to normal water.
+This can be very helpful for people who work out daily and need to drink lots of water to nourish their bodies.
 Science proves that the water molecules in alkaline water are smaller.
-Then, it can be readily absorbed by the cells, which can rehydrate the body quickly.
+The cells can readily absorb it, rehydrating the body quickly.

-- Alkaline water can boost the body’s immune system.
-With this, it can help neutralize the acidity of the body.
-This is sometimes caused by stress, environmental toxins, and poor diet.
+Alkaline water can boost the body’s immune system.
+This can help neutralize the body's acidity.
+Stress, environmental toxins, and poor diet sometimes cause this.

-- Alkaline water includes various minerals such as calcium and magnesium.
-Both are very important to maintain the healthy bones of the body.
+Alkaline water includes various minerals, such as calcium and magnesium.
+Both are very important for maintaining healthy bones.

-- Alkaline water has various potent antioxidants that can prevent the growth of cell-damaging free radicals in the body.
-This can rush the aging process of the body.
+Alkaline water contains various potent antioxidants that can prevent the growth of cell-damaging free radicals in the body, which can accelerate the aging process.

-- Finally, alkaline water can neutralize the acidity of the body.
-It can lower down the excessive acidic content in the gastrointestinal tract or the stomach.
+Finally, alkaline water can neutralize the body's acidity and lower the excessive acidic content in the gastrointestinal tract or stomach.

 The Side Effects of the Alkaline Water